- Fruits contain many vitamins and minerals.

-You may have heard that eating fruits (and vegetables) is good for you, but why?
+You may have heard that eating fruits (and vegetables) is good for you, but do you know why?
 Eating a diet rich in fruits and vegetables is associated with a decreased risk of some chronic diseases, such as type II diabetes and high blood pressure.
-Fruits contain many vitamins and minerals such as fiber, folate, potassium, and vitamin C. They are also a healthy, low calorie alternative to other foods that contain fat, added sugar, and sodium.
-While fruit does contain sugar, it is natural sugar, not added sugar.
+Fruits contain fiber and many vitamins and minerals, such as folate, potassium, and vitamin C. Fruit contains a type of carbohydrate called fructose which is a kind of sugar that is naturally occurring (as opposed to added sugar).

 What is a fruit?